 If you pay monthly, it costs $8.98 a month but paying for a year in advance costs $3.74 a month.
 That means Ginger software is much cheaper than Grammarly.

 Ginger is equally effective as Grammarly, but Grammarly has a Mac desktop app and Word plugin that is not available in Ginger.
 Ginger is also useful for other languages and not just for English.
 It supports 60 other languages including Spanish, German and more.
 Grammarly also has a better interface.
-Ginger also has some accuracy issue depending on how a document is formatted.
+Ginger also has some accuracy issues depending on how a document is formatted.

 Here is how I rate it.